schahriar/supertask/README.md

 ## Supertask is a NodeJS task queue designed for parallel and cluster execution with optimizations.

 **Supertask** was designed to run tasks in parallel and enable for a connected interface to distribute tasks across a network or cluster.
 A task can either be a local JavaScript function or in form of source which is then compiled and sandboxed through the VM.
+To get a clear idea of the intended use, check out [Supertask-cluster](https://github.com/schahriar/supertask-cluster) a superset of this module still in development that automatically runs and handles tasks on a NodeJS cluster of Workers. (one per CPU core)

 # Installation
 Note that Supertask requires *ES6* and is designed to run on NodeJS 4.x and above.